QinCai-rui/RPi-Metrics/README.md

 <br>

-- **POST /api/shutdown**: Shut down the system (requires API key in the header).
+- **POST /api/shutdown**: Shutdown the system (requires API key in the header).
 Header name should be `x-api-key`.
 The server returns `HTTP 200` and the following if a valid API key is provided:

     ```json
     {